ContextKeeper/ContextKeeper.VisualStudio/README.md

 **The fail of the Save All the Tabs extension**, to **deliver a stable** and **reliable** restore mechanism, **really push me** to work on the a **truly independent session restore engine**.
 I distinctly recall my thought process during that time -

 > If it doesn't work, I'll at least give it a shot and try to build it.
-There's nothing wrong with failing, but if I succeed, man, one day it'll be a big deal!
-I will try to make it the state of the art session manager Visual Studio never had, but always deserved.
+There's nothing wrong with failing, but if I succeed, it will be a big deal one day!
+I will try to make it the state-of-the-art session manager that Visual Studio has never had but always deserved.

 Later, the engine has become the heart of ContextKeeper.
 It has taken thousands of hours and years of work to bring it to a state where it is a true pleasure and an enjoyable experience to use, and to have the session manager that Visual Studio has always deserved. 🚀 Cause there ain't room for more than one King 👑 in this town.